Sujal781/code-review-agent/review_report.md

 - Fetching groups again after creating a group can lead to unnecessary network requests.
 Consider updating the state directly instead.

 **💡 Suggestions:**
-- Add error handling for the fetchGroups function to inform the user if the fetch fails.
-Consider using a loading state while fetching data.
+- Add error handling for the case when userId is not found in localStorage.
+Consider using a context or state management library for user data.
 - Consider using a CSS-in-JS solution or a CSS module to manage styles more effectively.
-- Add validation for 'newGroupName' before calling 'createGroup' to ensure it is not empty or invalid.
+- Add validation for 'newGroupName' before calling 'createGroup' to ensure that it is not empty or invalid.
-- Use a more descriptive name for 'showModal' to clarify its purpose, such as 'isModalVisible'.
+- Use a more descriptive name for 'newGroupName' if it is not clear in the context of the component.

 ---